MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/quickstart-build-deploy-applications.md

 - A GitHub Copilot account
 - The GitHub Copilot extension for Visual Studio Code
-- The GitHub Copilot for Azure extension for Visual Studio Code
+- The GitHub Copilot for Azure Preview extension for Visual Studio Code
 - An Azure subscription (if you don't have one, GitHub Copilot for Azure can help)

-## Create and deploy a website using GitHub Copilot for Azure
+## Create and deploy a website using GitHub Copilot for Azure Preview

 1. Create a new folder on your local computer where you can `git clone`.